FINDING YOUR WAY HOME

 YOUR WAY HOME?

 On May 16, 2014, I lost my husband, Greg, to cancer.
 I was his carer for four years, and he died at home, surrounded by his loved ones.
 In the years that I was looking after him, I noticed that his passion for life and for service increased as his health diminished.
 Greg was a musician, and he leaned into his creative practice for strength and inspiration.
 In fact, he staged, with great difficulty, five shows in the four years of his illness!
 I looked after him while simultaneously tending to my own creative practice as a visual artist, writer and teacher.
 The experience not only strengthened me, but strengthened my belief that creativity has magical powers!
 However, I digress…

-When he finally passed away, even though it was not unexpected, the grief I felt was all-encompassing.
-I lost myself.
-It took months, but in allowing myself to be lost, I gradually found my way home by leaning into my own creative expression.
+When he finally passed away, even though it was not unexpected, the grief I felt was all-encompassing, and it was almost as if I lost myself.
+However, in allowing myself to be lost, I gradually found my way home by leaning into my own creative expression.
 And now, this is what I believe:

 “Getting lost will help you find yourself”

 Even if you may not, as I did, have suffered some Great Loss … if you're alive, it's likely that you have experienced adversity and sorrow.
 Life sure has its way of knocking us off kilter at times!